- People with HIV appear to have a slightly increased risk of dying from COVID-19.

 - People with CD4 cell counts below 50 or an opportunistic illness in the last six months may choose to take extra precautions to protect themselves from infection.

 COVID-19 is an illness caused by a new coronavirus (SARS-CoV-2).
 The main symptoms are fever, cough and breathing difficulties.
 A small proportion of people develop severe pneumonia and need intensive care.

 Around one-in-two-hundred to one-in-one-hundred people die after catching this virus.
 Old age, an organ transplant or any recent diagnosis of a cancer of the blood greatly increase the risk of dying from COVID-19.

 Who is at greater risk of COVID-19?

-The largest study of risk factors for severe COVID-19 conducted so far, the OPENSafely study, looked at around 40% of adults in the United Kingdom (17.2 million people).
+The largest study of risk factors for severe COVID-19 conducted so far, the OPENSafely study, looked at around 40% of GP patients in England (17.2 million people).

 The study found that old age was by far the strongest risk factor.
 People over 80 were at least 20 times more likely to die from COVID-19 compared to people aged 50-59.
 People under 40 had a greatly reduced risk compared to the 50-59 age group.

 An organ transplant raised the risk of death fourfold.
 A history of any form of blood cancer including cancer of the bone marrow or lymph nodes (e.g. leukaemia, lymphoma or multiple myeloma) in the past five years raised the risk of death threefold.
 Any neurological condition, severe obesity or uncontrolled diabetes doubled the risk of death.
 Men were twice as likely to die as women.

 Other risk factors such as Black or Asian ethnicity, social deprivation, liver disease, stroke, dementia and kidney disease raised the risk of death by between 50 and 75%, as did a severe respiratory disease other than asthma.